With a background in social media optimization, Kathleen is an expert at helping people grow audiences on the internet.

 "Statistics show that a staggering 53% of consumers haven’t printed a photo in more than 12 months, 70% don't have photo albums, and 42% no longer print photos at all.
 We are essentially raising a generation conditioned to not print photographs."

-The Print Movement - An Awareness Campaign Showcasing the Importance of Prints
+The Print Movement: An Awareness Campaign Promoting Prints

 PRINT.
 The Movement is an awareness campaign designed to show how much value print photography has in our lives.